aileenflanagan/Book-Search-MERN/README.md

 ## Bugs
-    * Save button is not working properly due to issue with routes.
+    * Program not saving books when run locally.
-    * Books will not load also due to issues with routes.
+    * Delete button not working, but can't test because it will not work locally

 ## Future Improvements
     * Some styling quirks that should be fixed.